kubernetes/website/content/en/docs/tasks/administer-cluster/configure-upgrade-etcd.md

 rollback might require restarting all Kubernetes components on all nodes.

 {{< note >}}
-**Note**: At the time of writing, both Kubelet and KubeProxy are using “resource version” only for watching (i.e. are not using resource versions for anything else).
+At the time of writing, both Kubelet and KubeProxy are using “resource version” only for watching (i.e. are not using resource versions for anything else).
 And both are using reflector and/or informer frameworks for watching (i.e. they don’t send watch requests themselves).
 Both those frameworks if they